 Malaysia Airlines is a child of Malayan Airways which first flew a few passengers between Singapore and Kuala Lumpur in 1947.
 Singapore’s separation from Malaysia in 1965 did not initially extend to their airline but disagreement over strategy lead to a divorce.
 Singapore wanted to focus on International routes while Malaysia wanted to concentrate on domestic legs so in 1972 Singapore Airlines and Malaysian Airlines System – MAS were born, from an equal division of assets.
 The amicable division eventually created two of the world’s great airlines.
 As part of a marketing make-over the airlines name was simplified to Malaysian Airlines in 1987.
 In the 1970’s Malaysia Airlines’ acquisition of DC10’s allowed them to launch long distance services to Europe.
 In the 80’s they expanded to the US and in the 90’s Mexico, South Africa and Argentina were added.
 In 1997 the airline’s balance sheet turned red during the Asian Financial Crisis but recovered slowly.
-With the liberalisation of Malaysia’s airline market, competition has been intense and profits difficult to achieve.
+2014 was a stinker for Malaysian Airlines.
+MH370 dissappeared, then MH17 was shot down.
+The airline's lose of passengers caused technical bankrupty and a taxpayer funded lifeline feels the airline flying today.
+The liberalisation of Malaysia’s airline market and resulting competition however is the long term cause of the airlines dissappearing profits.

 Malaysia Airlines provides all its passengers with great on-board service irrespective of the class of travel.
 All flight crews are multi-lingual attractive Malaysians.
 The women are immaculately presented in a colourful Malaysian outfit and men in a western uniform.
 Staff are pleasant, smiling, diligent and display a patience that many tired old-timers crewing other airlines can barely comprehend.
 Friendly staff enjoy having a chat with passengers in the galley and have a real personality without being overly familiar.